Davisreggie/Data-Analyst--portfolio/README.md

 # Data-Analyst--portfolio
-A portfolio od my Excel and PowerPoint.
+A portfolio of my Excel and PowerPoint.